-Interest on the Notes will be payable at maturity on July 17, 2020.
+Interest on the Tax-Exempt Notes will be payable at maturity on July 16, 2021.
+Interest on the Taxable Note will be payable at maturity on April 30, 2021.
 Principal and interest on the Notes will be paid to DTC by the Township.
 Interest on the Notes is calculated on the basis of twelve (12) thirty (30) day months in a three hundred sixty (360) day year.
-The Notes are not subject to redemption prior to maturity.